Probing supermassive black hole scalarization with Pulsar Timing Arrays: BINARY DINAMICS IN THE POST-NEWTONIAN APPROXIMATION

-where ${\rm d}s_A=\sqrt{-g_{\mu\nu}{\rm d}X_A^\mu{\rm d}X_A^\nu}$, and $X^\mu_A[s_A]$ represents the world-line of the point-particle $A$.\\ Despite the notation, it is important to stress that $S_m$ is not a proper matter action, as the point particles represent here \textit{skeletonized} BHs, which can be matched to vacuum solutions of the field equations in the large-distance limit.
+Despite the notation, it is important to stress that $S_m$ is not a proper matter action, as the point particles represent here \textit{skeletonized} BHs, which can be matched to vacuum solutions of the field equations in the large-distance limit.
 In particular, the scalar field is coupled to the point particles through $\varphi$-dependent masses, encoding the fundamental coupling of the scalar field to the gravitational sector.
 On the other hand, we consider the coupling between matter and the scalar field to be trivial.
 This picture can be connected to the scalar charge and mass defined in the main text through the matching conditions~\cite{Juli__2019}

 Varying the total action, given by $S_{\rm EsGB}+S_m$, with respect to the metric and the scalar field, we find the EOMs

 where $G_{\mu\nu}$ and $\vphantom{}^{**}R_{\rho\alpha\beta\sigma}$ are respectively the Einstein tensor and the double-dual Riemann tensor, and we defined the stress energy tensor associated with a point-particle as